Cumulative Merging Percolation and the epidemic transition of the Susceptible-Infected-Susceptible model in networks: Application to SIS epidemic spreading

 \section{Application to SIS epidemic spreading}

-The theoretical picture presented in the previous Sections can be applied to the CMP process associated to SIS dynamics, which is an instance of this class with $k_a=a/\lambda^2 \ln(1/\lambda)$, (with $a=1$ or $a=4$ depending on the approach), initial mass equal to the degree, and $r(m)=m/k_a$, see Appendix~\ref{sec:conn-betw-cmp}.
+The theoretical picture presented in the previous Sections can be applied to the CMP process associated to SIS dynamics, which is an instance of this class with $k_a=a/\lambda^2 \ln(1/\lambda)$, initial mass equal to the degree, and $r(m)=m/k_a$, see Appendix~\ref{sec:conn-betw-cmp}.
 This application has mainly the goal of investigating the properties of the SIS epidemic transition for $\gamma>3$.
+We notice that the relation between CMP and SIS depends on the parameter $a$ relating $k_a$ with $\lambda$, whose value, either $a=1$ or $a=4$, is not theoretically determined.
+In our application of CMP to SIS we choose to compare with both values.